in

 Cancer Resistance

-While some may consider antioxidant supplements, natural sources like fruits and vegetables offered through technology like edible films for food preservation are safer andmore effective for disease prevention.
+While some consider supplements, natural sources are safer and more effective.
+Edible films for food preservation are a good example.

 Neurodegenerative Disease Protection